*Updated 12/24 to include Polaroid Lovers

 Pay It No Mind (Lowlights):

-Really have to nitpick to find something here, but being the stickler for rules that I am, I’ll cite “Fuel the Fire” as the one moment on that album that feels indebted to Jarosz’s past.
+Really have to nitpick to find something here, but being the stickler for rules that I am, I’ll cite “Fuel the Fire” as the one moment on that album that feels overly indebted to Jarosz’s past.

 Gone Too Soon (Favorite Lyric and/or Moment):